 Types of Artificial Tears

 There are mainly two types: preservatived and non-preservatived.
 Preservatives can sometimes irritate and cause dryness.
-Non-preserved tears have less chemicals and can be used as often as needed.
+Non-preserved tears, like i-med i-drop pur, have less chemicals and can be used as often as needed.

 How Often Should I Use Them?